jesvedberg/Ancestry_HMM-S/README.md

 * A recombination map (optional)
 * Simulations of a neutral introgression scenario to determine determine a likelihood ratio cutoff.

 AHMMS has been validated using low coverage pileup data, but it is also possible to use genotype data, or data from a pooled sequencing experiment.
 Including a detailed recombination map will improve the power to detect adaptive introgression, but if one is lacking, a reasonable flat recombination rate may be enough to detect strong outliers.
-A simple perl script for converting VCF files to this format is found at `scripts/vcf2ahmm.pl`.
-This script contains further usage information.
+A simple Python script for converting VCF files to this format is found at `scripts/vcf2ahmm.py`.
+A short user manual for the script can also be found at `scripts/readme.md`.

 Some parameters that are required by AHMMS has to first be estimated using other software.
 We recommend estimating the time since introgression and the size of the introgression pulse using Ancestry_HMM, though other similar software may also work well.
 You will also need to specify a population size, but our validation work has shown that AHMMS is not particularly sensitive to misspecification of this parameter, and a reasonable guess may be good enough.